pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

     kubectl apply -n $DEV_NAMESPACE -f SCAN-POLICY-YAML
     ```

->**Note:** The Snyk Scanner integration is only available for an image scan, not a source scan.
+>**Note** The Snyk Scanner integration is only available for an image scan, not a source scan.

 After all prerequisites have been completed, follow the steps in [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md) to install the Snyk Scanner.